docknetwork/api-docs/source/index.html.md

 `GET /anchors/`

-Get all anchors created by user
+This is an operation to get all anchors created by user.

 > Example responses